iLLtech1/passWordGen_001/README.md

 # passWordGen_001

 This is a basic password Genrator.

+08-18-21 Y was undeclared.
+Fixed by declaring as a string